jphoyos/bandgap-predictor/README.md

 # Bandgap predictor

-Phyton code associated with the methods developed in "A machine learning approach to determine the band gap energy of high entropy oxides using UV-Vis Spectroscopy" by Juan P. Hoyos, Simon, Horst, .., Leo
+Phyton code associated with the methods developed in "A machine learning approach to determine the band gap energy of high entropy oxides using UV-Vis Spectroscopy" by Juan P. Hoyos, Horst Hahn,Shikhar K Jha, Simon Schweidler and Leonardo Velasco

-Author: Juan P. Hoyos, e-mail: jhoyoss@unal.edu.co or jhoyossanchez@gmail.com
+e-mail: jhoyoss@unal.edu.co or jhoyossanchez@gmail.com

 ## Requirements